Up (2009 film): Development

 Docter noted the film reflects his friendships with Disney veterans Frank Thomas, Ollie Johnston, and Joe Grant (who all died before the film's release and thus the film was dedicated to them).
 Grant gave the script his approval as well as some advice before his death in 2005.
 Docter recalled that Grant would remind him the audience needed an "emotional bedrock" because of how wacky the adventure would become; this "bedrock" would become Carl's mourning for his wife.
 Docter felt Grant's personality influenced Carl's deceased wife Ellie more than the grouchy main character.
-Carl was primarily based on Spencer Tracy, Walter Matthau, and James Whitmore, as well as the grandparents of Doctor and his team, because there was "something sweet about [those] grumpy old guys".
+Carl was primarily based on Spencer Tracy, Walter Matthau, and James Whitmore, as well as the grandparents of Docter and his team, because there was "something sweet about [those] grumpy old guys".
 Docter and Jonas Rivera noted that Carl's charming nature in spite of his grumpiness derives from the elderly "hav[ing] this charm and almost this 'old man license' to say things that other people couldn't get away with ...
 It's like how we would go to eat with Joe Grant and he would call the waitresses 'honey'.
 I wish I could call a waitress 'honey'."

 Docter revealed the filmmakers' first story outline had Carl "just want[ing] to join his wife up in the sky.
 It was almost a kind of strange suicide mission or something.
 And obviously that's [a problem].
 Once he gets airborne, then what?
 So we had to have some goal for him to achieve."
 As a result, they added the plot of going to South America.
 The location was chosen both because of Docter's love of tropical locations, and because he wanted a location remote enough that Carl would be stuck with Russell, without social authorities (e.g., a police officer or social worker) able to intervene.
 Docter and Peterson decided that a child character would be the most effective way to help Carl stop being "stuck in his ways".

 Dug was created by Docter and Peterson for a different project that never materialized.
 Docter felt it would be refreshing to show what a dog thinks, rather than what people assume it thinks.
 Docter and the film's artists and animators consulted with Dr. Ian Dunbar, a veterinarian, dog behaviorist, and trainer, to better understand canine communication, body language and pack behaviors.
 The idea for Alpha's voice derived from thinking about what would happen if someone broke a record player and it always played at a high pitch.
 Because Dug and Kevin were added to the story at an earlier stage than Russell, Docter and Peterson invented the talking dog collars to give Carl someone to talk with in the absence of other human companions.
 Russell, as well as that of the construction workers, helped make the story feel less "episodic".